gruxie/ai_lab_2025/3.2_quant/prompt1_kano.md

 Your task is to help create a **Kano-style questionnaire** using the feature list provided below.
 For each feature, you will follow these steps:

-1. **Feature Definition**: Write a brief, clear description of the feature.
+1. **Feature Definition**: Write a brief, clear description of the feature and what it does in terms of the benefits to the customer.
 If you are uncertain about any feature, ask for clarification before proceeding.

 2. **Question Development**: For each feature, write: